 The strict lockdown remained in place until late July, but arrangements were made to allow restricted social visits to resume from Monday 27th July 2020.
 Alongside these physical visits, a video calling scheme known as Purple Visits was introduced in August.

-Further restrictions came into force when the second period of national lockdown applied in England during November.
+Further restrictions came into force when another period of national restrictions applied in England during November.
 When this ended on 2nd December 2020, social visits were re-instated except for would-be visitors living in the newly-designated tier 3 areas of the country.
 However, a relaxation of the national rules over the Christmas period was reflected in the prison by permitting visits from those living in tier 3 areas.